 They have nothing to lose, by the way.
 Unfortunately, some people failed the test merely because an irritated, reactive examiner wanted to teach them a humility lesson.

-When you prophesy that you will pass the test, you insinuate that if you fail, the mistake is not yours, but the examiner’s!
+When you prophesy that you will pass the test, you insinuate that if you fail, the mistake is not yours, but the examiners!
 You pre-emptively put him in a corner so that they just have to give you a pass.

 That is manipulative.
 You should simply assure the examiner that you prepared well for the test, and so he should not be reluctant to ask you to demonstrate anything.
+This is one of the things not to say to the DMV test examiner.
+He will roast you.

 6. Hold On Because This Is Going To Be Wild

 Some people have confidently warned their test examiners that the driving is going to be wild.
-Why should you promise trouble to the very person who determines if you get or do not get the driving license?
+Why should you promise trouble to the very person who determines if you get or do not get a driving license?

 If you are a sensible examiner, you may have to excuse yourself and hurriedly leave the car for your safety.